dutch-casa/stremio-web/README.md

 For Coolify deployment at `https://stream.dutch.casa`:

 **How it works:**
-- Coolify's proxy (Traefik/Caddy) handles HTTPS termination and routes `https://stream.dutch.casa` to the **nginx** service (port 80)
+- Coolify's proxy (Traefik/Caddy) handles HTTPS termination and reverse proxying
-- Nginx handles internal routing:
+- Configure Coolify to route:
-  - `/streaming-server/` → stremio-streaming-server (port 11470)
+  - Main domain (`stream.dutch.casa`) → `stremio-web` service (port 8080)
-  - All other paths → stremio-web (port 8080)
+  - Path `/streaming-server/` → `stremio-streaming-server` service (port 11470)
+- Both services are exposed directly - Coolify handles all routing and TLS termination
 - This ensures the streaming server is accessible via HTTPS under the same domain (no mixed-content issues)

 **Deployment steps:**